 But there will be a moment where your dog starts getting it, and that moment will be so exciting!

 You’ll want to celebrate with your pup, and you’ll find that your connection to your dog gets stronger as you train him.

 Training your dog yourself will definitely strengthen your bond with him.
 And when he starts understanding the commands you struggled with, the excitement you share will make you feel closer than ever!

-All of Your Research Help You Understand Your Dog Much Better
+All Your Research Helps You Understand Your Dog Much Better

-Part of training your dog will involve a lot of research.
+Training your dog will involve a lot of research!
 This will include the best ways to train your dog, and what the most important commands for him to learn are, but also what some of his weird behaviors mean.